zmts/supra-api-nodejs/actions/auth/README.md

 - Get old session by `refreshToken` id
 - Remove old session
 - Verify old session fingerprint with fingerprint taken from request
-- Create and store new `SessionEntity`
+- Create and store new `RefreshSessionEntity`
 - Create `access token`
-- Response with `SessionEntity.refreshToken` in cookie and `accessToken` in body
+- Response with `RefreshSessionEntity.refreshToken` in cookie and `accessToken` in body

 # Logout (current session)
 ```